fakerybakery/PDS/README.md

 # PDS

+## Introduction

 A collection of public domain songs.
+Use them in videos, as audio, or play them anywhere.
+No rights reserved.

+## Assistance Needed

+Do you want to contribute to PDS?
+Our songs are currently synthesized using a computer, but if you'd be willing to actually play the songs, that would be great!

 ## License